 Ticks bring more than a bite.
 They also bring Lyme and other tick-borne diseases.
-Keep you, your kids, and pets safe with some of these tips from Bill.
+Keep you, your kids, and pets safe with some of these tips to stay tick-free from Bill.

 1. Reduce the leaf matter around the property